What Is the Best Foam for Seat Cushions?

 Memory Foam Seat Cushions

-The astronauts originally used memory foam to protect themselves during space missions.
-Memory foam is a shock-absorbing material, used in helmets, pads, and other items to protect humans.
+The astronauts initially used memory foam to protect themselves during space missions.
+Memory foam is a shock-absorbing material used in helmets, pads, and other items to protect humans.
 However, NASA later decided against using memory foam because off-gassing concerns existed.

 Here are some reasons why memory foam should NOT be used as a seat cushion:

 - We tested and found that memory foam lacks appropriate responsiveness.
 The responsiveness of a cushion determines how quickly and how much it responds to pressure or motion.
-Using a responsive cushion will help you avoid back pain since it helps you move and shift in a more natural way.
+A responsive cushion will help you avoid back pain since it helps you move and shift more naturally.